mcantu99/Data-Analysis-Projects/README.md

 Identifying KPI's: Total Revenue, Average Order Value, Quantity Sold, Total Orders, Average Pizzas Per Order Explore trends with visualizations: Daily, Monthly and Annual trends for pizza sales.

-### Data Analysis

-The SELECT statements used in SQL Server provided us the information necessary to identify the KPI's